Am0031/javascript-algorithms/other/regex.md

 4. Write a JavaScript program to search a date within a string.
 The date format to find is dd/mm/yyyy.

-5. Write a JavaScript program that work as a trim function (string) using regular expression.
+5. Write a JavaScript program that work as a trim function (trimming a string) using regular expression.

 6. Write a JavaScript program to count number of words in string.
    Note :